MCAT Physics Equations: Your Simplified Study Guide

 Work, Force, and Energy

 Work, force, and energy are the bread and butter of physics.
-Work is a form of energy that applies force to an object in order to displace it.
+Work is a form of energy that applies force to an object to displace it.

 Newton’s 2nd Law